heptarch/heptarch.github.io/lab/bell.md

 All this may seem quixotic, but it's analogous to a very common
 phenomenon: open-source software.
 Coders around the world come together to create beautiful things, for free, in a distributed, self-organized way.
-The biggest difference between open source software and the kind of science I'm describing is probably the sustained mental effort involved in the latter.
-I *hope* I'm being a chauvinist about this, because if I am, it means "open source science" is even more feasible than I thought!<label for="sn-1"
+The biggest difference between open-source software and the kind of science I'm describing is probably the sustained mental effort involved in the latter.
+I *hope* I'm being a chauvinist about this, because if I am, it means "open-source science" is even more feasible than I thought!<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>